sap218/hugo-test/content/posts/phd-applications.md

 My interview required that I discuss "my best piece of research", so I talked about my [Masters (MSc) dissertation]({{< relref "masters-dissertation.md" >}} "masters blog").

 After introductions, I led straight into a presentation.
 Which afterwards, the panel asked questions about.
-After the presentation and presentation questions, the question was directed about myself.
+After the presentation and presentation questions, the question was directed about me.
 My supervisor was quiet for most of the interview and asked the technical questions.

 ### The presentation

 {{< color-block style="info" >}}
-This section may not be revelant as some applicants aren't required to present anything.
+This section may not be relevant as some applicants aren't required to present anything.
 {{< /color-block >}}

 As mentioned, my presentation was my MSc dissertation - I enjoyed and learnt a lot and confident to present that work.